tobyatgithub/kolfinder_extractor/README.md

 ## Usage

-1. Click the "Copy Data" button to copy table data with headers
+1. Click the "Copy Data" button to copy table data with headers (should show up on the top right of the table)
 2. Hold Shift while clicking to copy data without headers
 3. A notification will confirm successful copying
 4. The button text updates to guide you through different copying options